valeIT/valeIT.github.io/_posts/2019-12-18-two-monitors.md

 # Two Monitors

 I used to code with only my MacBook for 4 years.
-No external keyboard, no external monitor, no mouse.
-It was clearly not the best setup, but I could get work done.
-It was not ergonomic, my wrists would hurt after a while and my position was not great so it is certainly not something I can recommend to people, but if you need to, it can be done.
+No external keyboard, no external monitor, sometimes no desk[^1] and definitely no mouse.

+It was clearly not the best setup, but I could get work done with it.
+It was not ergonomic, my wrists would hurt after a while and my position while working was not great.
+It is certainly not something I can recommend to people, but if you need to, it can be done.
+I've been working like that for years and I know people who have done it for decaded, the fact that it is possible does not mean that you should do it though.

-For the last 4 months I have been using on a daily basis an external monitor, an external keyboard[^1] and a mouse.
+For the last 5 months I have been using an external monitor, an external keyboard[^2] and a mouse on a daily basis.
 Between all of the changes having 2 monitors has been the greatest one to increase my productivity.
 When I'm using my mac on the go using only one monitor now I often find myself for things that I would usually have open on my external monitor and I have to stop and switch to a different space.
 With 2 monitors I can just glance.

 ## Monitor Setup